 Statistics For Workplace Slip And Fall Accidents And Injuries

-- 693,000 suffered a non-fatal injury while at work, which they reported themselves.
+- 441,000 suffered a non-fatal injury in the workplace, which they reported themselves.

-- 168,000 of these injuries resulted in the victim taking more than 7 days away from work.
+- 102,000 of these injuries resulted in the victim taking more than 7 days absence from work.

-- 525,000 of these injuries resulted in the victim taking less than 7 days away from work.
+- 339,000 of these injuries resulted in the victim taking fewer than 7 days absence from work.

-- Of all of the injuries reported, the most common were slip, trip and fall injuries, that made up a total of 29% of all workplace injuries reported.
+- When we look at the causes of injuries reported, the most common were slip, trip and fall on one level incidents, that made up a total of 33% of all workplace injuries reported.

-The graph below explains the other causes of workplace injuries.
+The graph below gives insight into the other causes of workplace injuries.

 So, we can see that slip, trips and fall injuries are very common in the workplace.
 Our solicitors are experienced in helping the victims of such accidents get the compensation they are eligible for.
 Give our team a call today to get your claim started.

 Types Of Back Injury Which May Be Caused By Slipping At Work